torigai/ksbib/README.md

 not include rental options and user management.
 If you are interested in that, feel invited to send me a note or to contribute.

-ksbib is meant as a desktop programm for your local computer.
+ksbib is meant as a desktop program for your local computer.
 For that purpose sqlite seemed to be the perfect choice.
 The security measures (like for instance user roles) that would be appropriate for a public web application are therefore not implemented.